gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.Size.md

 > `optional` **quantity**: `number`

-- The quantity of this size available
+- The quantity of this size available.

 ***